 In 1972-73 when Zia Moheyuddin started his famous Zia Show by recording it before a live audience at the Fleet Club-Karachi auditorium near Lucky Star-Saddar, I was attached with Zia Bhai as his unaccredited Manager.
 I was then a young banker at HBL Nursery Branch, PECHS and I took pride in marketing the prize account of Zia Moheyuddin and provided home-service for his banking transactions like picking up his PTV cheques and arranging statements etc. At time I also acted as a chapperone to him at several shows he recorded there.

 In one of his shows Zia Bhai invited Sar’eban Bashir Ahmed and after a good inter-action Zia Bhai, mildly pulling Bashir’s leg posed a question on him;

-“YE AAP NE UMREEKA SE WAPIS AANAY KE BAAD—-OONTH GAARI KIYON CHALANA BU’NDD KAR DEE???”
+“YE AAP NE UMREEKA SE WAPIS AANAY KE BAAD OONT GAARI KIYON CHALANA BU’NDD KAR DEE?”

-Bashir Ahmed died sometime in late 70′s—and the news of his death was widely covered by almost all the Pakistani Newspapers then….!
+Bashir Ahmed died sometimes in the late 70′s and the news of his death was widely covered by almost all the Pakistani Newspapers of that time.

 The story told above comes from a key person who has, long time back, told me all of what I have fine tuned above—and he is none other than my father Jamiluddin Aali who is 85 now and Masha’Allah, good on his past days memory but quiet weak on the current.
 I was discussing this with him just yesterday—and he was quite surprised that I remembered the entire incidence.
 I was a school student and this incidence or happening—was too exciting and spell binding for us then)